The 7 C's of Onboarding: How to integrate Connection?

 Although research has found that socializing at work is good for business, only 5% of workers strongly agree that their organization helps them build stronger personal relationships (Gallup).
 There is definitely room for improvement.

-An onboarding process that emphasizes connection begins before the first day of work.
-In the prehire-phase even.
-Start with a clear description of your culture, mission and values in your job descriptions.
-And ensure a good fit between the candidate and the organization.
+An onboarding process that prioritizes connection starts well before day one, even in the pre hire phase.
+Give candidates a clear picture of your culture, mission and values right from the job description.
+This not only sets expectations but also helps ensure a strong match between the candidate and the organization.

 Some pointers for the preboarding and onboarding phase: